2sic/2sxc-docs/2sxc Docs Generator/basics/data/fields/empty.md

 ## Sub-Types of Empty Fields

 1. [empty-default](xref:Basics.Data.Fields.Empty-Default) - a UI-only field for things like grouping fields together under a title
+1. [empty-end](xref:Basics.Data.Fields.Empty-End) - a UI-only field to close a Field-Group

 ## Shared Settings